Carthage, Missouri: Education and extracurricular activities

-It is in the Carthage R-IX School District.
+Carthage is in the Carthage R-IX School District.
 It operates five elementary schools (Pleasant Valley, Steadley, Fairview, Mark Twain, and Columbian), an intermediate center, a 6th Grade Center, Carthage Jr. High School, and Carthage Senior High School.
 It also operates a Technical Center that offers courses to both current high schoolers and community members.
 This primarily includes an in depth practical nursing program, construction and carpentry classes, and forklift certifications.
-The school district has 5,062 students as of the 2023-2024 school year.
+The school district has 5,062 students as of the 2023–2024 school year.

 The town has a lending library, the Carthage Public Library.
 It opened in 1905 after receiving a grant of $25,000 from Andrew Carnegie and passing a tax vote to support the library 831 to 94 and was built using Carthage Marble.
 The library was renovated and expanded upon in starting in 2006 and ending in 2008.
 In late 2020, an annex named the Steadley Family Legacy Center opened that functioned as a maker space for the community providing 3D printers and other hands on tools for creating.